Oven Roasted Sweet Potatoes with Rosemary and Pomegranate

 This roasted sweet potato recipe takes things up a notch with smoky paprika, cinnamon, and a burst of freshness from pomegranate arils.
 Whether you’re serving them alongside a hearty main or enjoying them as a snack, these roasted sweet potatoes will be your new go-to!

 Over the years, I have gathered many roasted vegetable recipes that make the perfect side dish or addition to your favorite salads and bowls.
-From roasted butternut squash and acorn squash to roasted brussel sprouts and Greek roasted vegetables (briam), you can always throw some veggies in the oven with some olive oil and the right spices to create a tasty side dish.
+From roasted butternut squash and acorn squash, roasted delicata squash, to roasted brussel sprouts and Greek roasted vegetables (briam), you can always throw some veggies in the oven with some olive oil and the right spices to create a tasty side dish.
 Today I’m going to show you how to roast sweet potatoes so that they are perfectly tender and caramelized every time.

 Why You’ll Love This Recipe